Bulgarian language: Alphabet

-Bulgarian has six vowel phonemes, but at least eight distinct phones can be distinguished when reduced allophones are taken into consideration.

 Grammar

 The parts of speech in Bulgarian are divided in ten types, which are categorized in two broad classes: mutable and immutable.
 The difference is that mutable parts of speech vary grammatically, whereas the immutable ones do not change, regardless of their use.
 The five classes of mutables are: nouns, adjectives, numerals, pronouns and verbs.
 Syntactically, the first four of these form the group of the noun or the nominal group.
 The immutables are: adverbs, prepositions, conjunctions, particles and interjections.
 Verbs and adverbs form the group of the verb or the verbal group.

 Nominal morphology

 Nouns and adjectives have the categories grammatical gender, number, case (only vocative) and definiteness in Bulgarian.
 Adjectives and adjectival pronouns agree with nouns in number and gender.
 Pronouns have gender and number and retain (as in nearly all Indo-European languages) a more significant part of the case system.